Skip to content

 For other options, hover over the ? symbol to view detailed information about that option.

-After making the change described above, the appropriate directives will be added to the LiteSpeed configuration file /usr/local/lsws/conf/httpd_config.xml.
+After making the change described above, the appropriate directives will be added to the LiteSpeed configuration file found at /usr/local/lsws/conf/httpd_config.xml.

 Validation expiration time